jcpsimmons/spektra-public-prerelease/README.md

 Introduction
 ============

 This document will explain how to set-up Spektra VR on your PC in two different configurations.
 Spektra was developed by Headbang VR.
 Josh Simmons is the creative lead and Mark Micchelli is the technical lead.
+The project is on hiatus until the Fall of 2018.
+The current release is presented as a free prerelease to gather feedback about the system before developing it into a more full-fledged VR experience that will be distributed through Steam.
+If you are interested in working on the project, contact me at [jcpsimmons@gmail.com](mailto:jcpsimmons@gmail.com) All issues can be reported on the "Issues" page of this repository.

 Downloading
 ==============================